Search

 If you are requesting to stay in Berlin for a longer period of time or for work, the processing of your application will take several weeks.
 The application is approved by different authorities:

-• Embassy and International Placement Services [Zentrale Auslands- und Fachvermittlung (ZAV)]
+• German Embassy and International Placement Services [Zentrale Auslands- und Fachvermittlung (ZAV)]

 FAQ: Questions about the visa